cyb3rko/InfinityFF-For-Reddit/README.md

 ## TODO (First Party Features)

 - [ ] Chat
+  - I was originally looking into using the Sendbird SDK for chats, but recently Reddit changed their chat backend to a first party solution (matrix.redditspaces.com).
 - [ ] Inline Subreddit Emotes, (needs some richtext parser, SpannableString stuff)

 ---